addisonamiri/gt-course-watch/README.md

 gtcw
 ====

-gt course watcher written in node.js
+gt course watcher written in node.js with mongodb back end.

 allows users to make course watch requests and be notified at the email they provide upon open slot.

-mongodb back end used.
+this application uses socket.io and express among other modules.